 RTGS (Real Time Gross Settlement)

-In RTGS transactions, the settlement of funds occurs instantly on one to one transaction basis.
+In RTGS transactions, the settlement of funds occurs instantly on a one-to-one transaction basis.
 The amount of transaction would be ₹ 2 lakhs and above.
 No maximum amount has been capped, which means a person can transfer funds as per his requirement.

 Transaction hours are from 7 AM to 6 PM on all working days, for fund settlement at RBI.
 If you transfer funds using RTGS after working hours, your transaction will be settled on the next working day.